namechangezero/cash-register-program/README.md

 ATTENTION:
 The site is german and will be translated in few days to weeks!
 You might use the integrated website translator in chrome for a translation into your language.

+If you like the website after all, please star this repository :)